 Sekihan: The Japanese Tradition of Eating Red Rice

-As for history, it is said that, in ancient times of Japan, there was a custom of offering red rice to deities, and the cooked rice is considered to have been distributed to people after the offering.
+As for history, it is considered that there was a custom of offering red rice to deities in ancient Japan, and the cooked rice was distributed to people after the offering.

-As for the eating manner, we usually sprinkle the sesame salt seasoning “Goma Shio (ごましお)” over Sekihan before eating, and the use of Goma Shio actually also has a meaning.
+When eating Sekihan, we sprinkle the sesame salt seasoning Goma-Shio (ごましお) over it, which also has a meaning.

-And for that reason, today Sekihan is colored with red beans.
-But in a sense, that is deceiving the deities.
-Actually, “to deceive” is translated as “Gomakasu (誤魔化す)” in Japanese, which includes the word “Goma (ごま)”
+And for that reason, Sekihan is colored with Azuki red beans today.
+But in a sense, that is deceiving deities.

 (Reference Page: Wikipedia 赤飯 )